Tutorial: Implementing a Stateful Particle

 from QEDcore

-implemented in this tutorial) by using the species as a type parameter.
+) by using the species as a type parameter.
 This approach avoids the need to define separate stateful types for each particle, making the implementation more flexible and reusable.

 The key steps were: